Le délicieux Gâteau des Rois en Provence

 A Roman tradition...

-This Provençal tradition is believed to have originated from pagan festivals celebrated by the Romans called "Saturnalia."
-This festival was an opportunity to get drunk and break down social barriers between masters and servants to celebrate together the return of the sun and the beginning of longer days .
-A real bean was hidden inside a cake filled with figs, dates, and honey, which was divided equally among everyone regardless of their social standing.
-The person who found the bean was crowned king for a day and could do as they pleased.
+This Provençal tradition is believed to have originated from pagan festivals celebrated by the Romans, called the Saturnalia.
+This festival was an opportunity to get drunk and break down social barriers between masters and slaves in order to celebrate together the return of the sun and the beginning of longer days .
+A real bean was hidden inside a cake filled with figs, dates, and honey, then divided equally among everyone, regardless of their social standing.
+Whoever found the bean was crowned king for a day and could do as they pleased.

 ...which is becoming a Christian tradition

-Like many other pagan festivals, the Christian religion adopted this tradition , and today it is customary to enjoy the King Cake on January 6th .
-This date corresponds to the arrival of the Three Wise Men to the infant Jesus , from whom the cake takes its name.
-The candied fruits , a specialty of Provence and more specifically of the town of Apt in the Luberon, represent, in the King's crown, the jewels that the Wise Men offered as gifts to Jesus Christ.
+Like many other pagan festivals, the Christian religion adopted this tradition , and today it is customary to eat the King Cake on January 6th .
+This date corresponds to the arrival of the Three Wise Men to the infant Jesus , from which the cake derives its name.

 The Epiphany tradition in Provence today

-In Provence, generosity reigns , and not one, but two beans will be hidden in the King Cake .
-One is a special bean that can be eaten, and the other is a small figurine.
+In Provence, generosity reigns, and not one but two trinkets are hidden in the King Cake .
+One is a traditional, edible bean , and the other is a small figurine .
 Whoever finds the bean is crowned king, and whoever discovers the figurine becomes the king's subject.
-This subject is then responsible for buying the next King Cake for everyone.
+The king will then have to buy the next King Cake for everyone.

-Traditionally, the youngest child goes under the table and distributes the slices blindly to prevent cheating with the size of the slices and the beans.
-One more slice is always cut than the number of people present; this is called "the poor man's slice".
+Traditionally , the youngest child goes under the table and distributes the slices blindly, so that there is no cheating on the size of the slices and the distribution of the beans.
+One more slice is always cut than the number of people present: this is the "poor man's slice".

 The Recipe for King Cake

-At Slow Provence we offer you a simple recipe to make a King Cake (for 6 people):
+At Slow Provence, we offer you a simple recipe for making a king cake (for 6 people):

 |